 Interest-earning assets include our 100% loan investment portfolio.
-At December 31, 2023, our loan portfolio was comprised of 73 investments, of which 72 were senior first mortgage loans totaling \$2.9 billion of commitments with an unpaid principal balance of \$2.7 billion, and one subordinated loan totaling \$13.5 million in commitments and unpaid principal balance.
-At December 31, 2023, the weighted average risk rating of our loan portfolio was 2.8 as compared to 2.5 at December 31, 2022, weighted by total unpaid principal balance.
+At December 31, 2022, our portfolio was comprised of 90 loans, of which 89 were senior first mortgage loans totaling \$3.6 billion of commitments with an unpaid principal balance of \$3.3 billion, and one was a subordinated loan totaling \$13.8 million in commitments and unpaid principal balance.
+At December 31, 2022, the weighted average risk rating of our loan portfolio was 2.5, weighted by total unpaid principal balance, as compared to 2.6 at December 31, 2021.